-How to Effectively Prepare for Class in Law School
+How do I Prepare for Class in Law School (Without Wasting Time)?

 Below, we discuss five steps to prepare for class in law school in the most efficient and effective way possible.
 Note that the goal of preparing for class in law school is to prepare effectively so that you can:

 - understand what the professor is saying

 - be able to answer questions if you are called on

 However, there is such a thing as over-preparing.

 For example, some students will spend hours a day reading every word of every case assigned.
 Sometimes they also brief every case assigned and join study groups to discuss cases prior to class.
 They do a great job on call and can hold their own in discussions with the professor.
 However, while they may put on an impressive class performance, these students often do not graduate at the top of their class.
 They spend so much time preparing for class that they forget to prepare for the final exam!
 (That is, they neglect to outline and memorize the law!)

 Here, our focus is on efficient class preparation so that you can prepare enough but keep your eye on the prize–which is the final exam.

 How do you Prepare for Class in Law School?